Confluence: Data Protection by Design and by Default

 Email address visibility

-Please review Setting public access and make adjustments to space permissions if required, to secure your Confluence instance.
+Please review Setting Up Public Access and make adjustments to space permissions if required, to secure your Confluence instance.

 Service Desk and Confluence knowledge base